brownag/brownag/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=brownag&hide=html,less,css,scss,TeX,javascript&layout=compact&theme=dark)

-I maintain several R packages; several of which are available on CRAN (https://cran.r-project.org/) and the ncss-tech r-universe repository (https://ncss-tech.r-universe.dev/ui#packages).
+I maintain a handful of R packages and contribute to several more; some of these are available on CRAN (https://cran.r-project.org/) and the ncss-tech r-universe repository (https://ncss-tech.r-universe.dev/ui#packages).
 I also have a blog that I rarely add posts to these days: http://humus.rocks

 ### R Packages